Royal Air Force Marine Branch: Interwar

 In the interwar period the MCS contracted to a force of 150 vessels, which in addition to supporting the operation of seaplanes were equipped for rescue operations, with a launch being at the ready whenever an aircraft was flying over water.
 However, the training and seamanship of the crews, especially with regards to navigation, and the fact that these boats were hard pressed to make 10 kn, meant that the MCS at this time was only capable of inshore rescue operations.
 The MCS were subdivided into Marine Craft Units (MCU) with individual units assigned to an individual RAF Coastal Command seaplane base.
 In 1921 the RAF was officially granted its own ensign, to the dissatisfaction of the Navy, and henceforth MCS vessels would fly the Royal Air Force Ensign.

-As the vessels it had inherited from the Navy began wear out the MCS began to have built for it launches capable of higher speeds and - in light of the larger crews of some aircraft - greater capacity.
+As the vessels it had inherited from the Navy began to wear out the MCS began to have built for it launches capable of higher speeds and - in light of the larger crews of some aircraft - greater capacity.
 The arrival of high speed craft into the MCS was driven in part by T. E. Lawrence, better known as "Lawrence of Arabia", whilst an airman at RAF Mount Batten; Lawrence had previously witnessed the drowning of the crew of a seaplane when the seaplane tender sent to their rescue was too slow in arriving.
 Working with Hubert Scott-Paine, the designer of the record-breaking Miss Britain III and Miss England boats and founder of the British Power Boat Company (BPBC), the 37.5 ft long ST 200 Seaplane Tender Mk1 was introduced into service.
 These boats had a range of 140 mi when cruising at 24 kn, and could achieve a top speed of 29 kn.
 As even faster boats became available many of the ST 200s were converted into fireboats.